 Phillip Landry - Author of Cancer Free!

-Rates: Rates for developmental editing depend on the amount of work involved and agreed upon, and the number of passes requested by the author.
+Rates: Rates for developmental editing depend on the number of words, the amount of work involved and agreed upon, and the number of passes required to complete the work.
 Contact me for a personalized rate and payment plan.

 Comments